-We further approve Petitioner's request that the operating income associated with the CT Project through the GCT Mechanism be included in the total electric Comparison of Electric Operating Income for purposes of the Ind.
+We further approve Petitioner's request that the operating income associated with the CT Project recovered through the GCT Mechanism be included in the total electric Comparison of Electric Operating Income for purposes of the Ind.
 Code § 8-1-2-42(d) earnings test.
-This is an appropriate additional financial incentive under Section 11, and it is therefore approved as such.
+This is an appropriate additional financial incentive under Section 11, and it is therefore approved.

-Assembly declared it is the continuing policy of the State that decisions concerning Indiana's electric generation resource mix, energy infrastructure, and electric service ratemaking constructs must consider each of the five pillars of electric utility service.
+D. The Five Pillars.
+In HEA 1007, the Indiana General Assembly declared it is the continuing policy of the State that decisions concerning Indiana's electric generation resource mix, energy infrastructure, and electric service ratemaking constructs must consider each of the five pillars of electric utility service.
+See also Ind.
+Code § 8-1-8.5-4(b)(4).
 Ind.
-Code § 8-1-2-0.6 codifies the five pillars of electric utility service: as reliability, affordability, resiliency, stability, and environmental sustainability, (collectively, the "Five Pillars").
-NIPSCO witness Becker's Attachment 1-C identifies the seven different NIPSCO witnesses who sponsored testimony supporting each of the Pillars.
+Code § 8-1-2-0.6 codifies the five pillars of electric utility service: as reliability, affordability, resiliency, stability, and environmental sustainability.
+NIPSCO witness Ms. Becker's Petitioner's Exhibit No. 1 Attachment 1-C identifies the seven different NIPSCO witnesses who sponsored testimony supporting each of the Pillars.